 As we said earlier, the goal here is to receive an interest rate that is lower than the weighted average interest rate of your current debt.
 If late payments on your previous debt has left your credit in shambles, then you might not qualify for a lower rate.
 In this case, it would be smarter to pay off your old debt instead of combining it into a more expensive loan.
 In any case, you should perform research and shop around.

 As many consumers have discovered, merging personal debt obligations may help reduce the amount of time it takes to become debt free.
-If you can find a lower interest rate, then the overall loan might end up being cheaper, which might mean that you are able to pay it off faster.
+If you can find a lower interest rate, then the overall online loan might end up being cheaper, which might mean that you are able to pay it off faster.

 The goal of becoming debt free does not mean you should forgo personal debt obligations.
 It just means wiping the financial slate clean to establish a better credit score.
 When you consolidate personal debt, you stay ahead of your financial liabilities and in the process avoid hits on your credit report.
 Many consumers consolidate debts to refresh their credit histories.